Maximize the money your 401k and IRA beneficiaries inherit video 04.19.2022

 Who should you name as the 401k beneficiaries of your pre-tax retirement accounts, and why?

-You are working on your estate plan, and trying to figure out who you should name as the beneficiary of your 401k account and IRAs.
+You are working on your estate plan, filling out your estate planning documents, and trying to figure out who you should name as the beneficiary of your 401k account and IRAs.
 Simple – the kids, right?
 Not so fast.
 Who should be your 401k beneficiaries?
 Who should you name to inherit your IRAs?
 If you want to minimize taxes, who you name as your beneficiaries matters.
 This post, and the accompanying video, will help you understand non-spouse beneficiary distribution rules for inherited pre-tax IRAs and “regular” pre-tax 401ks.

 Understanding the rules from an income tax standpoint might help you decide who to name as your beneficiary.
 Who inherits the assets you hold in your various retirement accounts could have a big impact on the amount of money that is ultimately received by your heirs vs given to Uncle Sam.